justinwiley/vampire/README.md

 company.children = [cat,cat2,cat3]
 ```

-Here we used POROs, but this could easily be an ActiveRecord hierarchy (see caveats below).
+Here we used [PORO](http://blog.jayfields.com/2007/10/ruby-poro.html)s, but this could also apply to an ActiveRecord hierarchy (see caveats below).

 This gives you a hierarchy that looks like: